Home Page home page

 Stele of vultures

-Umma was unhappy with this settlement.
-The rent was rarely paid, and Umma finally attacked Lagash around 2450 BC.
+Umma was unhappy with this.
+The rent was rarely paid, and about a hundred years later Umma attacked Lagash (around 2450 BC).

 formation.
 It was still a relatively small affair by more modern standards as

 the cities were only 25 miles apart.

 Still, for Umma to lose 3,600 of its citizen/soldiers was an unbelievable catastrophe for that time.
 It was enough for the city to revolt against its énsi’and murder him.

 At the conclusion, Lagash’s énsi Ean-natum made Umma pay tribute and celebrated by erecting the famous ‘Stele of the Vultures’.
 This was an intricately carved limestone monument telling the story, including the role of the gods and showing vultures feasting on Umma’s dead soldiers.
 Sadly only fragments survived, preserved in the Louvre.

 Eannatum didn't stop there, he conquered Ur and the Uri province, calling himself the king of Kish.
 He campaigned in Elam, destroying several cities including Susa, and forced Mari to pay him tribute.

 The last part of the 'Early dynastic ' period was characterised by would be emperors, great battles and destruction.
 It continued into the next period, the Akkadian Empire that used brutal military suppression to rule Sumer.